The Pan-Celestial Cathedral

 History

-On the basis of our knowledge of the Cumaean Empire and the city of Gaz Agaia, we may speculate that a temple of some form stood on this site from the very earliest days of the capitol, and indeed, scholars speculate that when the Cumaeans encountered and conquered the Agaian people, the site was already in use as a sacred space for worship.
-If this is correct, this has been a place used expressly for the worship of gods for over seventy thousand years - More than long enough to actually be older than a host of deities who have long since been lost to the mists of prehistory.
-Its situation on a broad, low hill close to the bedrock and overlooking a fertile and well-protected peninsula give the place a feeling of being more than earthly and certainly it would have felt like flying over the lands around it, sloping down to the Triad Sea on three sides.
-It is this solemn sense of presence, perhaps, that prevented the cathedral from becoming an architectural nightmare like the Royal Palace, which every ruler since the founding of the New Empire has felt compelled to add to.
-While the royal palace has an overwhelming mess of walls, angles, columns, windows, porticos and overhangs without rhyme or reason, the restraint in building and maintaining a place of worship for thousands of people and hundreds of gods at a time has been consistently conservative and restrained.
-Perhaps by giving the rulers a free rein in redesigning their own government buildings and homes, the Cathedral has been spared this traditional indignity, and retains a somber and stylish effect that goes far beyond the trendy styles of the day, or of days gone by.
-In the late Cumaean period, the cathedral was in use as the primary religious site of the upper classes in the Old Empire; it was the site of all worship activities of the royal families, the imperial nobility, and the Heirodules, Archbishops, Bishops and priests of the old faiths.
-Mosaics made of colored glass, lapis lazuli and colored jaspers cover the arching interior spaces of the apses and recount the exploits of various significant figures from this period, including Placidius II's vision of the Angel Phanuel, and a stylized scene of Honororius I signing the peace treaty with the King of Naarod which marked the official adoption of Celestii Magni as the faith of Cumae some 300 years before that empire collapsed.
-Both of these artworks are likely later integrations that do not date to the Emperors cited, but they do show the importance of maintaining a continuity from the old empire to the new, and a willingness to synchronize with rather than reject the pagan predecessors.
-After the collapse of the old empire, the primacy of Celestialism ensured that any recognizable trace of the old Elia Shua polytheism was removed or plastered over, and this probably took place almost immediately; several thousand years passed before the interior and exterior were more significantly renovated to incorporate Khazigiri sacred architecture rather than merely the symbology of the old faith being replaced on the walls and in the furnishings with the new symbology.
-Outer porticos and the elongated interlocking arches of Khazigiri architecture were added, as well as a redesign of the central dome and a massive expansion of the nave, trancept, statutory, sanctuary and ambulatory to accomodate the proliferation of small apses, each concerned with a single angel or angel group and numbering 73 in total.
+On the basis of our knowledge of the Cumaean Empire and the city of Gaz Agaea, we may speculate that a temple of some form stood on this site from the very earliest days of the capitol, and indeed, scholars speculate that when the Cumaeans encountered and conquered the Agaean people, the site was already in use as a sacred space for worship.
+If this is correct, this has been a place used expressly for the worship of gods for over thirty thousand years - More than long enough to actually be older than a host of deities who have long since been lost to the mists of the Pronoan age.
+Its situation on a broad, low hill close to the bedrock and overlooking a fertile and well-protected peninsula give the place a feeling of being more than mundane, and certainly it would have felt like flying over the lands around it, with lightly forested grassland sloping down to the Triad Sea on three sides.
+It is this solemn sense of presence, perhaps, and the boundaries of a limited sacred space that prevented the cathedral from becoming an architectural nightmare like the Imperial Palace a short distance to the northeast, which every ruler since the founding of the New Empire has felt compelled to add to.
+While the royal palace has an overwhelming tangle of walls, angles, columns, windows, porticos, stairways, dead ends and overhangs without any overarching architectural theme or vision, the restraint in building and maintaining a place of worship for thousands of people and hundreds of gods at a time has been consistently conservative and restrained.
+Perhaps by giving the rulers a free rein in redesigning their own government buildings and homes, the Cathedral has been spared this traditional indignity, and retains a somber and stylish effect that feels timeless in the face of the trendy styles of the day, or of days gone by.
+In the late Cumaean period, the cathedral was in use as the primary religious site of the upper classes in the Old Empire; it was the site of all worship activities of the royal families, the imperial nobility, and the Heirodules, Archbishops, Bishops and priests of the primordial faiths.
+Whjile more than a few of those old gods made the transition to becoming Celestial angels, very little of what can be seen under the dome has survived from the period predating the Khazigiri liberation and reconquest, other than perhaps the appeal and allure of marble and gold detailing.
+The murals and painted plaster and all the stained glass windows are not only from the modern Khazigiri period, but they are relatively recent restorations of older works.
+A significant amount of plaster and virtually all the glass was broken in the earthquakes less than a hundred years ago, revealing some of the inner metal and granite ribs of the structure underneath its visible wall surfaces.
+While much of the decor was lost, the building's structure was undamaged.
+Mosaics made of colored glass, lapis lazuli and colored jaspers cover the arching interior spaces of the apses and despite their modern date, recount the exploits of various significant figures from the ancient Cumaean period, including Emperor Placidius II's vision of the Angel Phanuel, and a stylized scene of the Wizard Priest Honororius I signing the peace treaty with the King of Naarod which marked the official adoption of Celestii Magni as the faith of Cumae some 300 years before that empire finally collapsed into the civil war from which Khazig emerged the victor.
+Both of these artworks show the importance of tradition and from the perspective of the Heirodules, maintaining a continuity from the old empire to the new, and a willingness to synchronize with rather than reject its pagan predecessors.
+After the collapse of the old empire, the primacy of Celestialism ensured that any recognizable trace of the old Primordial practices were removed or plastered over long before the earthquake, and this probably took place almost immediately on both the interior and exterior.
+Outer porticos and the elongated interlocking arches of Khazigiri architecture were added, with apses and statuary added as well as a redesign of the central dome and a massive expansion of the nave, trancept, statutory, sanctuary and ambulatory to accomodate the proliferation of small internal apses, each concerned with a single angel or angel group and numbering 73 in total.
 Additional narrow towers and domes were added to the exterior as well, containing additional living space for the increased number of priests and support personnel, with new hallways added to connect the structures to the existing interiors.

 Type